The Microscopy Core Facility

 Users should back up their data via the LAN or on portable devices (e.g. memory sticks, CD-ROM, DVD) at the end of imaging sessions.
 Data left on computer hard disks will be erased regularly for system maintenance purposes without warning.
 Every user is entitled to use storage space on the D drive (d:\all_users_data\) while they are acquiring images.
 If storage space is in short supply, you may delete data belonging to anyone without warning so remember to back up your data before you lose something important.

 Please note!
-At the moment use of the microscopes will be charged at a reduced introductory rate.
+At the moment use of the microscopes will be charged at a heavily subsidised introductory rate.
 This is intended to allow time for users to gain grant funding and is a temporary measure which is not sustainable in the longer term.
 Charges are applied to meet microscope maintenance and external service costs and do not support other areas of the medical school.
 If you are thinking of applying for a grant please contact Colin Gray (details above or via link below) to discuss your requirements and obtain a quote.

 In order to be fair and maximize system availability these charges will apply to bookings cancelled within 24 hours of the booked time if it is not used by someone else.
 People doing live cell/animal work who have a good reason for an occasional late cancellation (eg the cells died), and who report this by email at the time will be allowed to re-book without charge).